skygdi/ProductImage/README.md

 ProductImage::find(1)->ImageUrl();
 ```

-5. Testing: The fast test URL:  yourUrl/skygdi/pi/test, or you could write on your own.
+5.Testing: The fast test URL:  yourUrl/skygdi/pi/test, or you could write on your own.
 ```php
 Route::get('/', function () {
     //Creating